danielharrell/SumLect2015/Lost_Idea_LA.md

 There are more specific reasons to wonder if a truly liberal education has any content.
 And I will briefly discuss four of them, which I think have compelled us to forget, more or less deliberately, the idea of a liberal art.
+Or to put this act of forgetting slightly more elaborately: to dispense with the idea of a liberal art, by making liberal education a matter of something other than content.
 The first reason, and perhaps the most pressing, comes from the perceived threats to liberal education.
 For leaving headlines aside, these can seem to reflect a triumph of content over context, from college rankings and scorecards